Buddy Guy: Accolades

-When inducting Guy into the Rock and Roll Hall of Fame, Eric Clapton said, "No matter how great the song, or performance, my ear would always find him out.
+When inducting Guy into the Rock and Roll Hall of Fame, Eric Clapton said: "No matter how great the song, or performance, my ear would always find him out.
 He stood out in the mix, simply by virtue of the originality and vitality of his playing."

-Beck recalled the night he and Vaughan performed with Guy at Buddy Guy's Legends club in Chicago: "That was just the most incredible stuff I ever heard in my life.
+Jeff Beck recalled the night he and Stevie Ray Vaughan performed with Guy at Buddy Guy's Legends club in Chicago: "That was just the most incredible stuff I ever heard in my life.
 The three of us all jammed and it was so thrilling.
 That is as close you can come to the heart of the blues."